 What shape waits in the seed of you to grow and spread its branches against a future sky? – David Whyte

-I am a counsellor & coach, teacher, researcher, and writer, passionate about personal growth and our planetary home.
+I am a counsellor & coach, educator, (re)searcher, and writer, passionate about personal growth and our planetary home.

 My journey (to counselling & coaching)